stuy-softdev/BogdanWorkshop/09_csv-calc/readme.md

 ## K09: Divine Your Destiny!
 ### Due: `2025-09-25r` 08:00

+### DISCOVERIES, QUESTIONS/COMMENTS/CONCERNS
+We figured out how to adapt our old code to a new problem.
+We also realised that we can easily add weights to items in a list just by adding duplicates.
+We used this to get occupations according to their rates and then grab them from a clean dictionary that only had one of each entry.
+We wonder, though, if there is a different way to solve this without creating a very large list.

 ### GOAL:
 * Hone CSV i/o.
 * Utilize random calls for more precise task.